 If you would like a copy of this campaign material, or to be put in touch with the Wyndham Community and Education Centre to help inform your own community safety project, please contact firstname.lastname@example.org

 This project created an accessible and appealing crime prevention resource specifically for CALD communities in Wyndham.
-Carefully considering the audience, WCEC innovatively used illustrations to convey messaging that will help to reduce residential burglary, and increase feelings of safety among this community.
-The magnets have been widely distributed and the launch event featured in the Wyndham Star Newspaper, providing positive coverage and greater awareness of the project.
+Carefully considering the audience, WCEC innovatively used illustrations to convey messaging to help reduce residential burglary, and increase feelings of safety among this community.
+The magnets have been widely distributed and the launch event featured in the Wyndham Star Newspaper.
+This provided positive coverage and greater awareness of the project.